-Stretching across a magnificent 20-acre expanse, nestled nearby the Grampians, in the picturesque town of Tarrington is Hochkirch Wines; a family-owned and family-run vineyard.
+Stretching across a magnificent 20-acre expanse, nestled near Grampians (Gariwerd), in the picturesque town of Tarrington is Hochkirch Wines; a family-owned and family-run vineyard.
 As part of the infamous Henty wine region, the grapes grown and the wine produced is of the highest quality and piquancy.
 But Hochkirch also brings a distinct point of difference to their winemaking.

 Committed to Rudolf Steiner’s biodynamic approach to agriculture, Hochkirch Wines actively engage biodynamic methods to grow their fruit and complete their post-harvest process.
 As such, their fruit is flavourful, their wines vibrant and the development sustainable.